The archaeological excavation beneath the Museum can be visited during the following days and hours:

 *Information on visitors eligible for reduced admission or free entry is available here.

 Provision of tickets

-Visitors can acquire their admission tickets either from the Museum’s Ticket Desk or through e-ticketing.
-The permanent exhibition ticket entitles the holder entry to the exhibition areas inside the Museum and the archaeological excavation beneath the Museum.
+Visitors can acquire general admission tickets either from the Museum’s Ticket Desk or via the e-ticketing service.
+Reduced admission and free admission tickets can be obtained exclusively from the Museum Ticket Desk, provided that visitors present the necessary eligibility documents.
+Tickets allow access to all exhibition areas and the archaeological excavation beneath the Museum.
 The excavation is accessible from the Museum’s entrance courtyard.

 School group reservations can be organized by telephone at +30 210 9000903.
 The Museum also offers several educational options for children and teachers.
 Information on the organization of school visits and the Museum’s educational programs can be found in the section Students and Teachers.